Tamalckb531/mern-blog/README.md

    2. make post request and send name, email, googlePhotoUrl in /api/auth/google
    3. make json data out of post request data.
    4. on res.ok : dispatch(signInSuccess(data)); called and navigating into home

+_**Backend :**_

+1.  auth.route receive the google post request
+2.  auth.controller :
+    1. Find the user using findone() method
+    2. On users existence:
+    3. creating token and sending the info without password
+    4. On users non-existence :
+    5. generate password and hashing it for new user
+    6. create new user with name, email, pass and picture
+    7. creating token and sending the info without password _next function send the error in the global catch and errorHandler create an error_

 <hr/>